Western allies have little chance of influencing Libya

 France and Britain, prime movers behind the Western intervention to support the revolt against Muammar Gaddafi, were quick to pledge support for Prime Minister Ali Zeidan after his capture on Thursday.

-But NATO Secretary-General Anders Fogh Rasmussen said the defence alliance was still considering how to meet an earlier request by Zeidan for help in training security forces.
+But NATO Secretary General Andres Fog Rasmussen said the defence alliance was still considering how to meet an earlier request by Zeidan for help in training security forces.

 Speaking at a news conference in Brussels, he said there were "some considerations as to how the security situation will impact on any possible NATO assistance", but did not elaborate.